 What is the Halo MCC release date?

-The Halo: The Master Chief Collection release date is 2019, and each of the six Halo games will launch as a standalone that you can grab for roughly $10 each, with the full collection coming after the release of Halo 4.
+Now that the Halo: The Master Chief Collection release date has come and gone, the roll out of old Halo games has begun.
+Each of the six Halo games will launch as a standalone that you can grab for roughly $10 each, and the full collection will be available after the release of Halo 4.

 What order will the Halo MCC games arrive in?